vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 This can be implemented using two custom classes the [SaccadeOnImageEnvironment](https://github.com/thousandbrainsproject/tbp.monty/blob/4bc857580ae6ac015586af1a61b3e292a7827b6f/src/tbp/monty/frameworks/environments/two_d_data.py#L258) and [SaccadeOnImageEnvironmentInterface](https://github.com/thousandbrainsproject/tbp.monty/blob/db6b0404e3c3fa9c95688db5db33fa58053fcb8d/src/tbp/monty/frameworks/environments/embodied_data.py#L898):
 1. `SaccadeOnImageEnvironment`:
    - Defines initialization of all basic variables in the `__init__(patch_size, data_path)` method.
    - Defines the `step(actions)` method, which uses the sensor's current location, the given actions, and their amounts to determine the new location on the image and extract a patch.
-It updates `self.current_loc` and returns the sensor patch observations as a dictionary.
+It updates `self.current_loc` and returns the sensor patch observations and proprioceptive state.
    - Defines `get_state()`, which returns the current state as a dictionary.
 The dictionary mostly contains `self.current_loc` and placeholders for the orientation, as the sensor and agent orientation never change.
    - Helper methods such as
      - `switch_to_object(scene_id, scene_version_id)` to load a new image